juliansal/listApp/README.md

 # listApp
-Simple contact list app using Angular, Node, and Mongo
+Simple contact list app using AngularJS, Node, and Mongo

 This contact list is the first phase of a larger project.
-Thanks to the "meanstacktutorial" tutorial from Michael Cheng (https://github.com/michaelcheng429) I'm now able to get a good starting point for my own Angular/Node projects.
+Thanks to the "meanstacktutorial" tutorial from Michael Cheng (https://github.com/michaelcheng429) I'm now able to get a good starting point for my own AngularJS/Node projects.
 I am extending functionality from Michael's original tutorial.
 My version of the contact list app will include client-side and server-side validation.